binerogroup/documentation/_sources/compute/flavors.rst.txt

 The ``gp-v2a.8x16`` flavor is Generala purpose (gp) version 2 with 8 vCPUs and 16 GB memory.

-The flavors are presented more in detail below, you can also see them in the various portals or by listing them using the OpenStack terminal client with ``openstack flavor list --sort-column Name``
+See the list of flavors more in detail below, you can also see them in the portals or by listing them using the OpenStack terminal client with ``openstack flavor list --sort-column Name``

 .. note::

-   All gigahertz (GHz) specifications for processors is based on base clock frequency in the product specification and does not take into account that your workload can be faster due to Intel Turbo boost or AMD Boost clock functionality provided by processors.
+   All gigahertz (GHz) specifications for processors is the base clock frequency in the product specification and does not take into account that your workload can be faster due to Intel Turbo boost or AMD Boost clock functionality provided by the processors.

 General purpose
 ---------------